macleginn/bivaltyp/content/languages/descriptions/Adyghe.md

 Contributed by [Peter Arkadiev](https://peterarkadiev.github.io/) ([Academia.edu profile](https://inslav.academia.edu/PeterArkadiev)) and [Irina Bagirokova](https://iling-ran.ru/web/ru/scholars/bagirokova)

 ![P.A.'s photo]({{ site_url_j }}/images/Arkadiev.jpg "P.A.'s photo")
 ![I.B.'s photo]({{ site_url_j }}/images/Bagirokova.jpg "I.B.'s photo")

+The data were provided by Irina Bagirokova in 2017 and analysed by Peter Arkadiev and Irina Bagirokova in 2018.
+They represent standard written West Circassian based on the Temirgoy dialect.
+The Russian version of the questionnaire was used for elicitation.

 ## How to cite
 > Arkadiev, Peter & Irina Bagirokova.
 2023.
 Bivalent patterns in {{ language_external}}.